wasmerio/wasmer.io/_posts/wasmer-2.1.md

 ## Deterministic Builds

-Deterministic builds are a critical feature for many of our customers in the Web 3 space.
+Deterministic builds are a critical feature for many of our customers in the Web3 space.
 Users can trust that `wasmer compile` generates identical reproducible artifacts for a given compiler/engine.

 ## Faster Singlepass Compilation